 | Crosby and Pecarovich

 In September 1916, he entered Gonzaga High School as a “commuter.”
 Throughout his high school years, he proved to be a good student.
 At the graduation ceremonies, he was one of four people to speak.
 His speech was titled “The Purpose of Education.”
-Crosby graduated from Gonzaga High School in 1920 in the Classical Course.
-Over fifty students received their diplomas on June 9, 1920.
+Crosby graduated from Gonzaga High School on June 9, 1920 in the Classical Course.

 That fall, he enrolled at Gonzaga University as a day student, following the footsteps of his three older brothers.
 At the time, Gonzaga High School and Gonzaga University were located in the same building.
 The all male students would normally graduate from the high school and begin taking college courses at the University.
 At the time Gonzaga University boasted a student body of 300.